Now available: Hitler’s Last Chance

-My newest book translated from Dutch into English will be published by Frontline Books on 28 February 2023.
+My newest book translated from Dutch into English has been published by Frontline Books on 28 February 2023.
 It’s titled Hitler’s Last Chance and tells the story of the propaganda movie Kolberg and the rise and fall of the German city with the same name.
-It can already be pre-ordered here.
+It can be ordered here.

 The war in Europe was reaching its cataclysmic final months with Germany surrounded on all sides.
 Most of Hitler’s forces had been driven from Poland by the Red Army and the Soviets were poised a short distance from Berlin, while the Western allies, having repulsed the Führer’s Ardennes offensive, were preparing to cross the Rhine.

 More than ever Hitler needed his people to stiffen their resolve for the coming onslaught.
 To demonstrate what will be expected of the German people, and what they could achieve if they refused to acknowledge defeat, a major feature film would be shown, featuring the legendary place which held out against Napoleon when he invaded Prussia in 1806 – the city of Kolberg.

 After crushing the Prussian Army in 1806, French forces swept into the Prussian province of Pomerania.
 One by one most Prussian fortresses surrendered, mostly without offering any resistance, but Kolberg stood firm.
 The small and weakly-fortified city held out for almost four months despite being surrounded by Napoleon’s forces, with Major von Gneisenau organising a citizen’s militia to aid the army in its defence.
 Though much of the city was blasted into ruin, Kolberg remained in Prussian hands until the war with France ended with the signing of the Peace of Tilsit, by which time its defence had become legendary.